Major Religious Holidays

 *Note that in many religious traditions the holidays begin at sundown on the eve of the holiday; that is, the day before the first full day of the holiday, and end at sundown on the last day of the holiday.
 Holidays that run from sundown to sundown are marked with an asterisk.

 The holidays in the list above are noted with a star on the overlay for Google Calendar .
 The dates of many of these holidays are based on lunar calendars and so their dates vary from year to year on the Gregorian calendar.
 Please check an Interfaith Calendar for dates in future years.

-For Students: If you have a question about an absence for a holiday that is not listed, please contact the Division of Undergraduate Academic Programs at (919) 515-3037.
+For Students: If you have a question about an absence for a holiday that is not listed, please contact the Division of Academic and Student Affairs (DASA) at (919) 515-3037.